eleanorstrib/djangocon_registration_talk/README.md

 * _Application templates folder (`reviews` in this example)_: This folder holds all of the application templates that are not part of the registration flow.
 Again, if you have an app that displays some views in the browser, you've already got this.

-*_`registration' folder_: This is where you will put all of the templates you'll need for the registration flow, for registering, logging in and out, resetting a password.
+*_`registration` folder_: This is where you will put all of the templates you'll need for the registration flow, for registering, logging in and out, resetting a password.
 More on those in a minute.

 ####Files that will be modified
 In addition to the files and folders listed above, we will need to make changes to two files in the project folder: